Japan could face year-long slump if 'cursed' Olympics canceled | The Japan Times

 A canceled or postponed Olympics would likely result in Japan’s economy shrinking for the longest stretch since the global financial crisis, according to some economists.

-Ahead of the arrival of the still-flickering Olympic flame in Japan on Friday, economists contacted by Bloomberg said a scrapped or delayed Games would probably mean the economy getting smaller for a fourth-straight quarter.
+Ahead of the arrival of the still-flickering Olympic flame on Friday, economists contacted by Bloomberg said a scrapped or delayed Tokyo Games would probably mean the economy shrinking for a fourth quarter straight.

 “I think it’s almost certain that the economy will contract in the first and second quarters.
 So now the question for everyone is whether it also shrinks in the July-September quarter,” Nomura Research Institute economist Takahide Kiuchi said.

-The gloomy view of Kiuchi and some other economists is the latest indication of how quickly Japan’s Olympic year has transformed from an opportunity to showcase the country’s attractions as a top tourist destination for 40 million visitors, to a year revealing the fragility of its economy and its dependence on global growth.
+The gloomy view of Kiuchi and other economists is the latest indication of how quickly Japan’s Olympic year has transformed from an opportunity to showcase its attractions as a top tourist destination for 40 million visitors, to a year revealing the fragility of its economy and its dependence on global growth.

-The world’s third-largest economy already decreased in size at an annualized pace of 7.1 percent in the last three months of 2019 after a sales tax hike and a supertyphoon walloped consumption and disrupted production.
+The world’s third-largest economy shrank at an annualized pace of 7.1 percent in the last three months of 2019 after a sales tax hike and a typhoon walloped consumption and disrupted production.
 That put the economy in a highly vulnerable state as the coronavirus started spreading around the world.

-Prime Minister Shinzo Abe’s administration and the International Olympic Committee have tried to damp down growing speculation that the games won’t be held as scheduled amid a spreading lockdown of cities across the world that is casting doubt on the viability of athletes and visitors attending the sporting spectacle.
+Prime Minister Shinzo Abe’s administration and the International Olympic Committee have tried to damp down growing speculation that the games won’t be held as scheduled amid lockdowns of cities across the world cast doubt on the ability of athletes and visitors to attend the sports spectacle.

 For former Bank of Japan board member Kiuchi, the main scenario is for no games in 2020 and a year-long sequence of quarterly contractions through September.